 Of UChicago’s 28 full-time philosophy faculty, only five, or 17.8 percent, are women.
 UChicago’s current chair of philosophy, Candace Vogler, was the only female faculty member in the philosophy department when she came to the University twenty years ago.

-According to UWiP’s Web site, approximately 23% of undergraduate philosophy majors are female.
-Approximately a quarter of the philosophy graduate students listed on the department website are women.
+Approximately a quarter of the philosophy graduate students listed on the department website are female.